Skip to content

 New priority issue page highlights the latest research on sugary drink marketing, how it targets youth who are at risk for obesity and policy options for reducing consumption.

-The COVID-19 pandemic continues to have a profound impact on daily lives across the country.
-Because of widespread closures of schools and childcare centers, many families have been struggling to find ways to feed their children healthy, affordable foods.
-There have been changes made to several federal nutrition programs this spring to better support families during this ongoing crisis.
+During the COVID-19 pandemic, many families have been struggling to find ways to feed their children healthy, affordable foods.
+Changes to several federal nutrition programs could better support families during this ongoing crisis.

 Search State of Obesity: